nf-core/phaseimpute/docs/usage.md

 | `file`   | Full path to an alignment or variant file.
 File has to have the extension ".bam", ".cram" or ".vcf", ".bcf" and optionally compressed with bgzip ".gz".
 All files in this column need to have the same extension. |
 | `index`  | Full path to index file.
 File has to be have the extension ".bai", ".crai", "csi", or "tbi".
 All files in this column need to have the same extension.                                                            |

+> [!WARNING]
+> When using VCF files it is recommended to use one multi-sample VCF to avoid batch effect when imputing with Beagle5 or Glimpse1.
+> A check ensuring this can be by-passed using `--force_multi_vcf` if you want to use only single-sample vcf or if you know what you are doing.

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

 ## Samplesheet reference panel